keaz/fluxgate/ReadME.md

 ## 🚀 What's New

+### Feature Variants for A/B Testing
+Go beyond boolean flags!
+Serve different values (strings, numbers, JSON objects) to different user segments.
+Perfect for UI experiments, pricing tests, and configuration management.
+With deterministic bucketing and flexible JSONB storage, run sophisticated multivariate experiments without deploying new code.

+### Priority-Based Criteria Evaluation
+Control the order of criteria evaluation with priority fields.
+Drag-and-drop UI makes it easy to reorder targeting rules visually.
+Lower priority values are evaluated first, giving you precise control over complex targeting logic and ensuring the right users get the right experience.

 ### Emergency Kill Switch with Auto-Rollback
 Production incident?
 One click to safety.
 Instantly disable problematic features across all environments with automatic rollback scheduling (5-60 minutes).
 Includes centralized monitoring dashboard with countdown timers and complete audit trail.